tylernix/tylernix.me/README.md

 My blog posts are stored in `/_posts` as Markdown files.
 Super simple.
 I try to treat this website kind of like a [digital garden](https://joelhooks.com/digital-garden) for my most recent curiosities.

 I also wanted to get better at building my own designs.
-I sketch (most) ideas for this website out before I write any code using [Figma](https://figma.com).
+I sketch (most) ideas for this website before I write any code using [Figma](https://figma.com).

 ## How to create your own